To follow along with the R-based demo in class, click here for the companion R-script.

 So, what is the “profile likelihood” confidence interval for the a parameter?

 By “profile likelihood” confidence interval, we mean this: we have a parameter of interest, and one or more free parameters that we also have some uncertainty about.
 For every value of the parameter of interest, we find the highest likelihood value across all possible values of all the other uncertain parameters (parameter of interest is a sequence of fixed points across its range, other parameter(s) are free to vary).
-This way we can define a likelihood surface that accounts for our uncertainty about the other parameters, and therefore we get a more honest description of the uncertainty we have about the parameter of interest.
+This way we can define a likelihood surface that accounts for our uncertainty about all the other free parameters in our model.

 And the b parameter?